ferencberes/kaggle_elias_aifbo/README.md

 1. Download the competition data from Kaggle and put it into a (newly created) folder `data/kaggle_dl/` (there should then be folders like
 `data/kaggle_dl/RBHU-2025-01/` etc.,
 so that the file structure complies with the format required by the `main.py` script).
+2. Download additional data for 2024 provided by competition hosts from Zenodo, [part 1](https://zenodo.org/records/12590466), [part 2](https://zenodo.org/records/14591934), and put it into the same folder `data/kaggle_dl/` so that the script can also use it.
+3. TODO: preprocessing scripts
-2. Do `uv run main.py`.
+4. Do `uv run main_multi_channels.py`.
+5. TODO: ensemble combination script
-3. Once run, this produces several outputs, among others the `submission_file.csv` which can then be uploaded to the competition
+6. Once run, this produces several outputs, among others the `submission_file.csv` which can then be uploaded to the competition

-For further details see `main.py` where all functions (using PyTorch) as well as a sample execution are gathered and described in more detail.
+Purpose of the repository and disclaimer
+---

+This software is a research prototype, solely developed for and published as a solution to the aforementioned ELIAS competition.
+It will neither be maintained nor monitored in any way.

 License
 ---